CodingChallengesBooklet/FactorialFinder/Python/README.md

 def find_factorial_with_recursion(x, total=1):
     return total if x == 0 else find_factorial_with_recursion(x-1, total*x)
 ```
+*NOTE: Python has a recursion depth limit.
+This means Python will not recurse a function past a limit (995 recursions).
+This means using the recursion method Python cannot find the factorial of numbers of 996 or more.*

 ## Advanced
 In the `Python` folder there is a `solution_advanced.py`.